Pedro Rocha (Spanish businessman)

 Pedro Rocha Junco (born 16 October 1954) is a Spanish businessman and sports manager.
 He was the president of the Royal Spanish Football Federation from 26 April 2024, after Luis Rubiales was disqualified by FIFA for his kiss to Jenni Hermoso, to 16 July 2024, when he was disqualified by the Sports Administrative Court (TAD).

 Biography

-Rocha has had a diverse and significant career both on and off the playing field.
+Rocha has had a diverse career both on and off the playing field.

 As a player, he dedicated himself to indoor soccer, where he played several seasons in the Honor Division.
 His passion for the sport led him to occupy several important roles, including being a manager and member of the coaching staff of Cacereño in the 3rd Division and 2nd Division “B”, and vice president of C. Cacereño Malpartida in the 3rd national division.

 Business career

 Rocha is a businessman since 1993 and manager of up to three establishments, his life has been closely linked to football.
 Pedro Rocha came to play for several seasons in the Honor Division of futsal, and already in the managerial field, he was part of the management and coaching staff of C.P.
 Cacereño.
 In addition, he was president of the Futsal Committee of the Extremadura Federation from 2008 to 2011.